ArnaudHemmerle/data-analysis-on-sirius/chapters/giwaxs/gidvis/export-save.md

-# Save the project & export the image
+# Save the project & export images

 ## Save Project
 You can save your project by clicking on `File>Save Project`.
 In the window `Save Project`, click on the beamtime to include in your save (here only `Tutorial.mat`).
 You can add extra files to the archive that will be created, if needed.
 For example, you can include the images you have exported or the merged images you have created.